-- Evenly divide the oat crust between your two 10-inch pie pans.
-Press it in firmly to make sure the bottom and edges are covered.
-Use them immediately or wrap well in plastic wrap and store in the fridge for up to 2 weeks.
+- Evenly divide the oat crust between two 10-inch pie pans (Christina uses disposable aluminum pans you can find at the grocery store).
+Press in firmly to make sure the bottom and edges are covered.
+Use the crusts immediately or wrap well in plastic wrap and store in the fridge for up to 2 weeks.

-- Preheat your oven to 350F and have your room temperature oat cookie crusts ready.
+- Preheat the oven to 350F and have the room temperature oat cookie crusts ready.

 - For this part, Christina says you MUST use a stand mixer with a paddle attachment for this.
 It makes all the difference in creating that smooth and silky filling.
-Also, take it slooooowww.
+But I think if you’re careful, a hand mixer can do the job.
+Just take it slooooowww.
 Be careful to not whip ANY air into this pie.

-- Combine the sugar, brown sugar, milk powder, corn powder (or cornstarch), and salt in the bowl of the stand mixer.
+- Combine the sugar, brown sugar, milk powder, corn powder, and salt in the bowl of the stand mixer.
 Mix on low to evenly blend.